 In addition to the serious implications for people's health and healthcare services, coronavirus (COVID-19) seemed to have a significant impact on the cotton market as well.
 Additionally, the shortage of the large labor force needed in the initial operations, as well as the inappropriate supply of cotton to the processing industries and export market owing to the logistical restrictions on trucking and shipping imposed by the government or non-state actors, that is eventually contributing to inconsistent availability and accessibility of cotton.

-The Africa Cotton Market is expected to register a CAGR of 3.5% in the Forecast period (2020-2025).
-Benin, Mali, Burkina Faso, Ivory Coast are the highest cotton-producing countries in Africa and account for about 50% of the region's produce.
-Africa exported 975306 tons of cotton lint in 2017, major importers of African cotton are Bangladesh, Vietnam, China, and Malaysia.
-Cotton grows well in a warm and moist climate where summer is long and where there is salinity in the soil, this makes Sub-Saharan Africa one of the largest cotton producers worldwide.
+Benin, Mali, Burkina Faso, and Ivory Coast are the highest cotton-producing countries in Africa and account for about 50% of the region's produce.
+Major importers of African cotton are Bangladesh, Vietnam, China, and Malaysia.
+Cotton grows well in a warm and moist climate where summer is long and where there is salinity in the soil.
+This makes Sub-Saharan Africa one of the largest cotton producers worldwide.
 In Africa, cotton is almost exclusively grown by smallholder farmers, and there are only very few large plantations.
-Cotton in Africa has grown alternately with other crops such as the basic food crops maize, soy or groundnuts, which reduces leaching of soils and the occurrence of pests.
+Cotton in Africa has grown alternately with other crops such as the basic food crops maize, soy, or groundnuts, which reduces the leaching of soils and the occurrence of pests.
 One of the principal organizations offering global cotton production standards is the Better Cotton Initiative (BCI).
 BCI is bringing an integrated approach to tackling the vulnerabilities of the complex supply chain to ensure the industry’s sustainability in the region.

 To understand key trends, Download Sample Report